g-jozsef/sampling-framework-aux/README.md

     -   *Imbalance error*

--   distribution: Zipfian distribution with exp of 0.8, 1, 1.5, 2
+-   Distribution: Zipfian distribution with exp of 0.8, 1, 1.5, 2

--   data burst:
+-   Data burst:

     -   no burst